A Model Stealing Attack Against Multi-Exit Networks

-As shown in Table 2, similar attack effects were achieved regardless of the structure chosen for the substitute or victim models, indicating that the choice of model structure has little impact on our method.
+As shown in Table \ref{table: experiments on different architectures}, When using the same backbone structure as the victim model, the extracted model often achieves the highest accuracy and closeness.
+When using a different structure, the accuracy and computational cost of the extracted model averagely decrease by 1.36\% and 2.16\% respectively, still achieving good performance.
+This indicates that the choice of the extracted model’s structure has little impact on our method.

-$\bullet$\textbf{Training with different coefficient of strategy loss.} The coefficient of strategy loss determines the balance between performance loss and strategy loss.
-Here, we explored the performance of the model under different coefficients of strategy loss.When using coefficients of 0.5/1.0/2.0/5.0, the accuracy of the model gradually decreases from 88.75\% to 88.19\% while the closeness of the substitute model gradually increases from 63.68\% to 67.04\%.
-This aligns with our expectations: larger strategy loss coefficients enable the substitute model to better learn the output strategy of the victim model, but large coefficients also adversely affect the learning of performance loss.
-Taking into consideration the comprehensive results of the experiments, we finnaly chose a coefficient of 0.5 as the hyper-parameter, which ensures similar accuracy to the baseline while significantly increasing the closeness of the substitute model.